Structure before construction.

 - Address and the best contact method.

-- Any photos you already have (yard, access, equipment pad if service).
+- Any photos you already have, including yard, access, or equipment pad if service.

-- Top 3 priorities and your “must-have vs nice-to-have” list.
+- Top priorities and your must-have versus nice-to-have list.

 Design Phase